gamandeepsingh/Project01/README.md

 This project is a web application for a restaurant that allows users to reserve tables at a particular date and time.
 The main functionality of the website includes:

-1)Reservation System: Users can make reservations by providing their name, email, phone number, desired date, and time.
+- **Reservation System**: Users can make reservations by providing their name, email, phone number, desired date, and time.
-2)Data Storage: Reservation details are stored in a MongoDB database for future reference.
+- **Data Storage**: Reservation details are stored in a MongoDB database for future reference.
-3)User Interface: An intuitive and user-friendly interface for making reservations and viewing available time slots.
+- **User Interface**: An intuitive and user-friendly interface for making reservations and viewing available time slots.

 ## Table of Contents